nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a link between patient and a caregiver: `deletelink`

-Removes the link between patient and caregiver in CareLink.
+Use this command to remove a link between a patient and caregiver in CareLink

-Format: `deletelink patient/PATIENT_NRIC caregiver/CAREGIVER_NRIC`
+Use this format: `deletelink patient/PATIENT_NRIC caregiver/CAREGIVER_NRIC`

 Examples:

 - `deletelink patient/S6283947C caregiver/S6382947A`
 - `deletelink caregiver/S6382947A patient/S7193475F`

-An example of using CareLink to delete a link between a patient and a caregiver is given below.
+The example below demonstrates how to use CareLink to delete a link between a patient and a caregiver.
 ![Deletelink command example](images/DeleteLinkCommand.png)
 _Figure 6: Example of using the `deletelink` command to remove a link between a patient and a caregiver_

-Once the command succeeds, the link will be removed and the following message will be displayed.
+When the command succeeds, you see a message confirming the link was removed
 ![Deletelink command success](images/DeleteLinkCommandSuccess.png)
 _Figure 7: Success message displayed after deleting a link between a patient and a caregiver_

 ### Adding Notes to a Person: `addnote`

-Adds notes to existing person in the CareLink app.
+Use this command to add notes to an existing person in CareLink.

-Format: `addnote nric/NRIC note/NOTES`
+Use this format: `addnote nric/NRIC note/NOTES`

 Examples: